andrechristikan/ack-nestjs-boilerplate/README.md

 ## Endpoints

 All endpoints in [endpoints.json][endpoints] and need import to PostMan.
-[Follow this step for import into Postman][ref-postman-import-export]
+[Follow this step for import into Postman][ref-postman-import-export].

 ## Kafka

-Nestjs microservice or Kafka integration will put in separate repo [ack-microservice-nestjs-mongoose][ack-microservice-repo]
+Nestjs microservice or Kafka integration will put in separate repo [ack-microservice-nestjs-boilerplate-mongoose][ack-microservice-repo].

 ## License